Code-Institute-Submissions/marco-deb/TESTING.md

 ### Firefox browser:

 In Firefox it doesn’t work.
 When you click the link the player opens up, but you are not able to download the mp3 file to your computer.
 But for some reason it works if you copy the link and paste it into the browser.
-The player will then open up and it is possible to download th mp3 file.
+The player will then open up and it is possible to download the mp3 file.
 I don’t know why it is like this and I don’t know how to solve it.
 I tested this in two different computers with the same result.

 ### My solution for this bug: